 Feel free to click on any of the goals for more information about them.

-If you are interested in any of these goals and would like to be involved in making them happen, get in touch with Ben Friedman at firstname.lastname@example.org, he’d love to hear from you.
+If you are interested in any of these goals and would like to be involved in making them happen, get in touch with Maddie Hutchison at firstname.lastname@example.org, she would love to connect you with our staff.

 3-5 Year Goals